A historical house, a meandering moat, a beautiful barn and a functioning farm

 Dating back to the early 1300s, the manor house has many a story to tell.
 Its rooms and halls are filled with period features and ornate ceilings, all resting upon medieval foundations.

 Over the years, Brinsop has homed many noble families and celebrities.
 William Wordsworth, known for launching the Romantic Age in English literature; Madeleine Carroll, the highest-earning 1940s English actress of her time; and Stephen Hawking, the theoretical physicist, have all enjoyed this magnificent estate.

 The hamlet of Brinsop is located just six miles northwest of the riverside city of Hereford, known for its beautiful cathedral and array of breweries.
 To the west, you’ll find the Welsh Borderlands and Marches.

-This area is littered with fascinating history, lovely old black and white villages, such as Weobley, Pembridge, Eardisland, Eardisley and Almeley amongst market towns like no others, such as Leominster, Kington and Presteigne.
+The area is littered with a fascinating history.
+Black and white villages adorned with signature oak-beamed houses wait around each bend, such as Weobley, Pembridge, Eardisland, Eardisley and Almeley.
+Not forgetting the market towns of Leominster, Kington and Presteigne.

-For breathtaking views try Hergest Ridge and Offa’s Dyke, or visit Hay-on-Wye and get to the gateway of The Breacon Beacons and the Black Mountains- it’s all so close!
+Hergest Ridge and Offa’s Dyke offer unmissable, panoramic views.
+Or visit Hay-on-Wye annual festival and reach the gateway of the Breacon Beacons and the Black Mountains.